- Written by Dr.Mehmet Demircioglu

 Another weak promise is that acne will improve after surgery because the scalp has been cleaned or treated.
 Hair transplantation is not acne treatment.
 If the patient has a real dermatological condition, that condition needs its own management.
 Surgery should not be used as a shortcut for skin control.

-How the dermatologist and surgeon should coordinate
+How should the dermatologist and surgeon coordinate?

 The hair transplant surgeon should judge whether the donor area and recipient area are suitable, whether a smaller session or later date would be safer, and how healing will be reviewed if bumps or irritation appear after surgery.
 The restart plan for medication should also be clear before the operation, not guessed during recovery.